Pan-STARRS Pixel Processing: Detrending, Warping, Stacking

 Following the convolution, an initial stack is constructed.
-For a given pixel coordinate, the values at that coordinate are extracted from all input images.
-Images that have a suspect mask bit (including the SUSPECT, BURNTOOL, SPIKE, STREAK, STARCORE, and CONV.POOR bit values) are appended to a suspect pixel list for preferential exclusion.
+For a given pixel coordinate, the values at that coordinate are extracted from all input images, with pixels masked excluded from consideration.
+Images that only have a suspect mask bit (including the SUSPECT, BURNTOOL, SPIKE, STREAK, STARCORE, and CONV.POOR bit values) are appended to a suspect pixel list for preferential exclusion.
 Following this, the pixel values are combined and tested to attempt to identify discrepant input values that should be excluded.

 If only a single input is available, the initial stack contains the value from that single input.
 If there are only two inputs, the average of the two is used.
-These cases should occur only rarely in the $3\Pi$ survey, as there are many input exposures that overlap each point on the sky.
+These cases are expected to occur only rarely in the $3\pi$ survey, as there are many input exposures that overlap each point on the sky.
 For the more common case of three or more inputs, a weighted average from the inputs is used, with the weight for each image as defined above used for all pixels from that input image.
 This weight is used for both the image and the exposure weighted image:

 The pixel exposure time is simply the sum of the input exposure time values, and the output variance is

 The output mask value is taken to be zero (no masked bits), unless there were no valid inputs, in which case the BLANK mask bit is set.